andreasvirkus/cottage/src/content/thoughts/my-site-stack.md

 - _Time to Interactive_ (or at least perceived) performance gains
 - Less expensive, if not free (👋 Netlify!)
 - A robust stack that doesn't confuse you 6 months later
-- `Host-it-and-forget-it`, which is especially nice for a typical devloper's or designer's portfolio/CV sites
+- `Host-it-and-forget-it`, which is especially nice for a typical developer's or designer's portfolio/CV sites
 - Maybe a sense of pride, knowing that your site is not just human-friendly, but also accessible to a wide range of readers/parsers? 🤖